breadweb/extralife-helper/README.md

 * Works in "participant" mode or "team" mode.
 * Donation messages are read with text-to-speech during donation alerts.
 * Adjust the volume for all sound effects and text-to-speech.
-* Occasionally shows the Extra Life and Children's Miracle Network Hospital logos.
+* Occasionally shows the Extra Life logo.
 * Supports four color themes and three border styles.
 * Works in XSplit, any flavor of OBS, and any modern browser.
 * Available in English, French, and Spanish.